Engineering for Change

-Engineering for Change (E4C) is an online platform and international community of engineers, scientists, non-governmental organizations, local community advocates and other innovators working to solve global development problems.
+Engineering for Change (E4C) is an online platform and international community of engineers, scientists, non-governmental organizations, local community advocates and other innovators working to solve problems in sustainable global development.
+Their mission is to 'prepare, educate, and activate the international technical workforce to improve the quality of life of people and the planet.'

 The organization's founding partners are the American Society of Mechanical Engineers, the Institute of Electrical and Electronics Engineers, and Engineers Without Borders USA.
 It is now under the umbrella of ASME's Engineering for Global Development program.
 Collaborators include Siemens Stiftung, The Level Market, Autodesk Foundation, Global Alliance for Clean Cookstoves, CAWST, WFEO, ITU, Institute of Food Technologists, and United Nations Major Group for Children and Youth.
 E4C facilitates the development of affordable, locally appropriate and sustainable solutions to the most pressing humanitarian challenges and shares them freely online as a form of open source appropriate technology.

 Members of the E4C community use the platform's online tools to share knowledge, research global development issues, products and services, and deepen their professional development.
 The organization provides services through seven channels: